alexyorke/alexyorke.github.io/_drafts/2026-06-13-monads-in-c-sharp-part-3-io.md

 The useful distinction is between a value and a deferred computation that may perform observable effects before producing a value.

 This toy `IO<T>` makes deliberately wrapped computations composable and provides an explicit point at which to start them.
-It delays execution; it does not enforce purity or leave every execution-policy decision until `Run()`.
+It delays execution, but the deeper benefit is that effectful programs become first-class values that can be combined before any effect occurs.
+It does not enforce purity or leave every execution-policy decision until `Run()`.

 Order, traversal, retry, cancellation, concurrency, failure, and resource behavior are determined by the combinators and runtime used to construct the program.

 In this implementation, `Run()` simply executes the resulting synchronous, replayable thunk.
+The practical discipline is to centralize execution, not to ban `IO<T>` from the rest of the program.

 ## Appendix